CORE-IQ/core-iq-demo/README.md

 `error` field so the page can surface the issue.
 If you start the server without setting `OPENAI_API_KEY`, the response will contain `{ "error": "OPENAI_API_KEY not set" }` to make troubleshooting clear.

+If the UI shows **"Core-IQ service unavailable"**, it usually means the page couldn't reach the local Node server or the server couldn't contact OpenAI.
+Make sure `npm start` is running and that your `.env` file contains a valid `OPENAI_API_KEY`.
+The server will return an error message if the key is missing or the request fails.

+You can also test the SDK locally with `node assistant.js`.
+When using the offline stubs (installed automatically by `./setup.sh` if `npm install` fails), the script prints a canned response so you can verify everything is wired up.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).